 NCSL endorses periodic examination by Congress of the state of American federalism.
 Members of Congress shall expand formal and informal communications with their state legislatures in order to defend federal legislation that diminishes state powers and to explore less intrusive means of achieving national goals.
 In exploring the dimensions of federalism, Congress shall consider the need for statutory and constitutional remedies to restore balance.
 Together, we should revive appreciation for the principle that sharing power between levels of government enhances America's ability to develop responsive policy in a changing world.

-There is a general consensus among federal, state, and local public policy leaders, and emergency management experts that “all disaster response is local,” that any response to a terrorist attack or natural disaster begins at the local level where the event occurs, and involves state and federal response as local, then state, resources are overwhelmed by the magnitude of the event The National Conference of State Legislatures, urges Congress and the Administration to partner with NCSL and other organizations representing state and local government to prepare our nation for national disasters and threats to homeland security.
+The National Conference of State Legislatures maintains that response to natural disasters and terrorist attacks begins at the local level where the event occurs, and involves state and federal response as local, then state, resources are overwhelmed by the magnitude of the event.
+NCSL urges Congress and the Administration to partner with NCSL and other organizations representing state and local government to prepare our nation for national disasters and threats to homeland security.
 NCSL urges Congress and the administration to:

 - Continue to channel funding directly to the states to ensure compliance with statewide strategies for maximum coordination and require that such funds be subject to the state legislative oversight or the state appropriation process;